tomickristina/PA-Cancer-Immunotherapy-GNN/README.md

 ## About this Project
 This project is an extension of the [PA-Cancer-Immunotherapy-Transformer](https://github.com/tomickristina/PA-Cancer-Immunotherapy-Transformer.git).

-Please refer to that repository for all further details.
+Please refer to that repository for more details of the project thesis in Data Science.

 ## Credits
 This project builds upon the code of [GTE](https://github.com/uta-smile/GTE.git)